hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/7-Networking/6- Configure a NetworkManager connection using nmcli.md

 ________________________________________________________________________________________________

-## Add secondary IPV4 address statically to the connection profile named "myprofile1" in a way that doesn’t compromise your existing settings:
+## Add secondary IPV4 and IPv6 addresses statically to the connection profile named "myprofile1" in a way that doesn’t compromise your existing settings:

 IPV4 – 10.0.0.5/24

+IPv6 – fd01::121/64

 ________________________________________________________________________________________________